 Two fumigants are available: metham sodium (Metham) and dazomet (Basamid).
 Metham Sodium is a liquid while Basamid is in granular form; however, the active ingredient in both products is methyisothiocyanate which is released as a gas after the material is applied to the soil.
 Since Metham Sodium is a liquid it may be applied as a spray, injected or as a drench.
 Basamid is a granule and is applied with a spreader then rototilled into the soil.
 After application, irrigate the soil with sufficient water to saturate the surface.
 To increase effectiveness, cover the area with plastic sheeting.
 Seven days later, remove the plastic and cultivate to a depth of 2 inches.
 Do not plant until 14 to 20 days after treatment.
 If the soil is cold and wet you will have to wait longer.
 Always refer to product label for details and precautions.
-Your county Cooperative Extension Agent is a good source of advice concerning which technique would be best for you.
+Your local N.C.
+Cooperative Extension agent is a good source of advice concerning which technique would be best for you.
 If you have never fumigated soil before, have an experienced pesticide applicator help the first time you fumigate.
 Fumigants are highly toxic chemicals that must be handled properly to be both safe and effective.

 After preparing the planting bed, try not to re-introduce weeds.
 Clean equipment such as tillers or tractors before using them in the area.
 Do not add top soil unless it is absolutely necessary.
 Use only well composted organic amendments.
 Composts coming from certified composting facilities are generally weed-free.
 Also, control weeds around the beds to prevent weed introductions and encroachment.